Cognitive dissonance The Role of Cognitive Dissonance in the Pandemic

 Cognitive dissonanceThe Role of Cognitive Dissonance in the Pandemic

-cognitions, or a cognition and a behavior, contradict each other.
-“Few people fully appreciate the mechanism’s enormous motivational power—and the lengths people go to in order to reduce its discomfort,” Elliot Aronson and Carol Tavris write, adding: “For example, when people feel a strong connection to a political party, leader, ideology, or belief, they are more likely to let that allegiance do their thinking for them and distort or ignore the evidence that challenges those loyalties.”
+Cognitive dissonance, coined by Leon Festinger in the 1950s, describes the discomfort people feel when two cognitions, or a cognition and a behavior, contradict each other.
+“Few people fully appreciate the mechanism’s enormous motivational power—and the lengths people go to in order to reduce its discomfort,” Elliot Aronson and Carol Tavris write in The Atlantic, adding: “For example, when people feel a strong connection to a political party, leader, ideology, or belief, they are more likely to let that allegiance do their thinking for them and distort or ignore the evidence that challenges those loyalties.”
 As a result, “Because of the intense polarization in our country, a great many Americans now see the life-and-death decisions of the coronavirus as political choices rather than medical ones.”

 Cognitive dissonance, coined by Leon Festinger in the 1950s, describes the discomfort people feel when two cognitions, or a cognition and a behavior, contradict each other.
 I smoke is dissonant with the knowledge that Smoking can kill me.
 Social psychologists Elliot Aronson and Carol Tavris write in The Atlantic that to reduce that dissonance, the smoker must either quit—or justify smoking (“It keeps me thin, and being overweight is a health risk too, you know”).
 At its core, Festinger’s theory is about how people strive to make sense out of contradictory ideas and lead lives that are, at least in their own minds, consistent and meaningful.